opentothepublic/ottp-sdk/ottp-sdk/README.md

 #### Get Attestations

-This method fetches attesations made using OTTP protocol for a given FID (Farcastar ID).
+This method fetches attesations made using OTTP protocol for a given FID (Farcaster ID).

 ```sh
 import { OttpClient } from '@ottp/sdk'